In Depth Baby Product Reviews Led by a Pediatrician

 This review includes the details you need to make a well-informed decision on which booster seat is the best choice for your child and your budget.

 Under the guidance and supervision of a NHTSA Certified Child Passenger Safety (CPS) Technician, we spent several months testing and rating every product in this review.
-We created a set of comprehensive tests derived from our best convertible car seat review and used these results together with the crash test data to determine the scores and rank for each option.
+We created a set of comprehensive tests derived from our convertible car seat review and used these results together with the crash test data to determine the scores and rank for each option.

 Booster Time